 Flying beyond Basic, Advanced or Level 1 Complex Operations

-If your drone operations would normally require an SFOC-RPAS (even as a Canadian), you will need to follow the steps for applying for an SFOC-RPAS for medium or high-complexity operations.
+If your drone operations would normally require an SFOC-RPAS (even as a Canadian), you will need to follow the steps for applying for an SFOC-RPAS for an advertised event, or for medium or high-complexity operations.

 Registering your foreign-owned drone

 Drones weighing 250 g and above must be registered.
-Foreign pilots can’t register their drones but can apply for an SFOC-RPAS to comply with registration requirements.
+Foreign pilots can’t register their drones but can apply for a Foreign SFOC-RPAS to comply with registration requirements.

-If you are not using your drone for hire or reward, you still need an SFOC-RPAS but the application process is simplified.
-Recreational foreign pilots do not need to complete the Compliance checklist.
+If you are not using your foreign drone for hire or reward, you still need a Foreign SFOC-RPAS, but the application process is simplified.
+Non-commercial foreign pilots do not need to complete a Compliance checklist.

-You will need to include information about your drone as part of your application for an SFOC-RPAS for Foreign Specialty Air Service.
+If you want to provide a specialty service for hire and reward with a foreign drone, you will need to include information about your drone as part of your application for a Foreign SFOC-RPAS to provide Commercial Air Service.

 How to apply